Matty Ashurst: St Helens

 Ashurst joined Salford for the 2012 season and remained with them for three seasons.
 He made 75 appearances for the club.

 Wakefield Trinity

-Ashurst made 230 appearances over ten years at Wakefield.
+Ashurst made 230 appearances over ten years at Wakefield and was named in the Super League Dream Team in 2018.
 He played 27 games for Wakefield Trinity in the Super League XXVIII season as the club finished bottom of the table and were relegated to the RFL Championship which ended their 24-year stay in the top flight.

 On 8 June 2024 he captained Wakefield to the RFL 1895 Cup at Wembley Stadium, defeating Sheffield 50-6.

-He also captained the club in their promotion back to Super League at the end of the 2024 season beating Toulouse Olympique 36-0 in the Championship Grand Final.
+He also captained the club in their promotion back to Super League at the end of the 2024 season beating Toulouse Olympique 36-0 in the Championship Grand Final in what was his testimonial year for 10 years service to the club.

 Oldham RLFC

 On 13 November 2024, it was reported that he had signed for Oldham RLFC in the RFL Championship on a two-year deal.